Using Canvas at Highline

 - Summer 2013 - Systems integrations, transition testing

-- Winter 2014 – First students on Canvas, Pilots, faculty can transition courses
+- Winter 2014 – First students on Canvas, Training available to all faculty

 - Spring 2014 – Continued transition: Some faculty in ANGEL, some in Canvas

-- Summer 2014 – No classes are taught on ANGEL; ANGEL available for backup, not available for students
+- Summer 2014 – No classes are taught on ANGEL; ANGEL available for backup and archiving only